PatyTheImp/nokia-challenge/README.md

 3.  **Build & run the app**
     ```bash
-    # from the app directory
+    # from the nokia-challenge directory
     npm run build
     npm run start
     ```